Code-Institute-Submissions/breathe-MS2/README.md

 #### Differences to Wireframes
 The original wireframes can be viewed [here](assets/images/oldWireframes).
 The new wireframes adapted a single page approach for this web app.
-A custom 404 error page was added with an anchor link which the user can click and they will be redirected back to index.html page.
+A custom 404 error page was added with an anchor link which the user can click and be redirected to the index.html page Even though this a single page application the 404.html is created for users who somehow direct to a non-existent page such as [this](https://shielh.github.io/breathe-MS2/hello)

 ![404.html](assets/images/testingImages/errorHTML.PNG)
  ---